Nagasrineelamshetty/facedetection/README.md

 Trained on images with variations: normal face, masked face, and face with a cap

-Achieved 100% accuracy on a small test dataset
+Achieved 90% accuracy on the dataset

+Records entry logs into a CSV file

 ### Tech Stack: